 In developing our innovative single-use endoscope we have been working towards achieving a number of positive outcomes, these include:

 Sterility is achieved by a sterilisation process at the point of manufacture.
-The scope is then vacuum sealed so that it is held within its sterile environment until its point of use.
+The scope is then packaged in a sterile barrier system so that it is held within its sterile environment until its point of use.

 Reliability is achieved through robust design and testing in the development phase, as well as the knowledge that the scope cannot be damaged during a cleaning process, something that is currently an issue within endoscopy services worldwide.